Kanonak Protocol

 kanonak validate contacts.kan.yml

 The protocol was originally called "Canon", short for canonical — the idea that something only needs to be defined once to become the globally referenceable, authoritative form of the thing it describes.
 The name was changed to Kanonak to avoid overlap with existing brand names.
-Kanonak is a new word that preserves the canonical roots while being entirely its own.
+Kanonak Protocol was created by Paul Fryer in 2024, built from scratch when existing schema formats like JSON Schema and RDF fell short on distributed publishing, versioning, and readability.